-- 5.14.1 With the exception of incidental leakage through joints or cooling ducts in the inlet system (either into or out of the system), all air entering the engine must enter the bodywork through a maximum of two inlets which are located : - a) Between the front of the cockpit entry template and a point 500mm forward of the rear wheel centre line longitudinally. - b) No less than 200mm above the reference plane vertically. - c) On vertical cross-sections normal to the car centre line.
+- 5.14.1 With the exception of incidental leakage through joints or cooling ducts in the inlet system (either into or out of the system), all air entering the engine must enter the bodywork through a maximum of two inlets which are located : - a) Between the front of the cockpit entry template and a point 500mm forward of the rear wheel centre line longitudinally. - b) No less than 200mm above the reference plane vertically. - c) On vertical cross-sections parallel to C-C.